AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Tagged Types and Type Extensions
 --------------------------------

-Use of the 'Class attribute is not permitted in |SPARK|.
+In this first release of |SPARK| tagged types and type extensions are not supported nor is the use of the 'Class attribute.

-[This restriction may be relaxed at some point in the future.
+[This restriction is planned to be relaxed in a future release of |SPARK|.]

-As a consequence of this restriction, dispatching calls are not currently in
-|SPARK| but are planned for a future release.]
+.. centered:: **Legality Rules**

+.. _tu-tagged_types_and_type_extensions-lr_01:

+1. A record or private type declaration shall not contain the reserved word **tagged**.

+.. _tu-tagged_types_and_type_extensions-lr_02:

+2. The attribute 'Class shall not be denoted.

+.. _etu-tagged_types_and_type_extensions-lr_02:

-.. todo:: Add 'Class attribute to SPARK 2014.
-To be completed in a post-Release
+.. todo:: Add tagged types, type extensions and 'Class attribute to
-          1 version of this document.
+     SPARK 2014.
+To be completed in a post-Release 1 version of this document.

 Type Extensions
 ~~~~~~~~~~~~~~~

+Tagged types are currently not in |SPARK|.

+.. todo:: The following rule applies to type extensions: A type
-A type extension declared within a subprogram body,
+     extension declared within a subprogram body, block statement, or
-block statement, or generic body which does not also enclose the
+     generic body which does not also enclose the declaration of each
-declaration of each of its ancestor types is not in |SPARK|.
+     of its ancestor types is not in |SPARK|.

 Dispatching Operations of Tagged Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No extensions or restrictions.
+Tagged types are not currently in |SPARK|

 Abstract Types and Subprograms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No extensions or restrictions.
+Tagged types are not currently in |SPARK|

 Interface Types
 ~~~~~~~~~~~~~~~

-Use of ``interface_type_definition`` is not permitted in |SPARK|.
+Tagged types are not in |SPARK|.

 .. todo:: Include interface types in SPARK 2014.
 To be completed in a post-Release 1
           version of this document.